A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era

-\emph{The first comprehensive survey in heart sound analysis with deep learning.} Apart from summarising machine learning techniques for heart sound denoising, segmentation, and classification, we review the state-of-the-art deep learning topologies for heart sound analysis, especially segmentation and classification.
+\emph{The first comprehensive survey in heart sound analysis with DL.} In addition to summarising ML techniques for heart sound denoising, segmentation, and classification, this work reviews advanced DL topologies for heart sound analysis, especially segmentation, classification, and interpretation.

-\emph{Summarisation of resources.} We summarise publicly available datasets for heart sound analysis, particularly classification.
-We also provide the collection of open-sourced deep learning algorithms for heart sound classification, and discuss possible evaluation metrics.
+\emph{Summarisation of resources.} This work summarises publicly available datasets for heart sound analysis, particularly for classification.
+Additionally, it provides a collection of open-sourced DL algorithms for heart sound classification.

-\emph{Future research directions.} We discuss the limitation of current deep learning methods for heart sound classification, and point out potential future research topics in this area.
-We also discuss the importance of explainable DL models for heart sound classification, current advances, and future directions in explainable AI.
+\emph{Future research directions.} This survey discusses the limitation of current DL methods and points out potential future research topics in this area.
+It also discusses the importance of explainable DL models for heart sound classification, current advances, and future directions in explainable AI.